-Within the first week of arriving in the South, I made it a priority to track down a hot serving of shrimp and grits.
-Fortunately, it wasn’t too hard to find a place producing this southern classic.
+Within the first week of arriving in South Carolina, I made it a priority to track down a hot serving of Southern shrimp and grits.
+Fortunately, it wasn’t too hard to find a place producing this local classic.

 I was amazed by the flavor such simple ingredients can pack; it’s safe to say I’ve never tasted anything like it, having rarely encountered southern cuisine in my daily life until recently.

 When I saw locally-sourced blue corn grits, I felt inspired to give this dish the old college try.
 I purchased my first ever container of Cajun seasoning (made in Louisiana!) and prepped my ingredients as I let my thoughts wander backwards to what it was that made that first forkful taste so…significant.
 Perhaps a splash of cream over the top added to the sweetness of the moment?

 There’s no shortage of dairy and salt in this take on the classic.
 Go easy on the Cajun seasoning if you are sensitive to spice.
 Don’t skip the bay leaves.
 Cut your peppers and onion uniformly.
 And remember: relax!
 Southern cooking and stress do not go well together (don’t ask me how I know !)

 Best served immediately.
 A spicy red wine would be a divine compliment to this dish.

 South Carolina Shrimp and Grits

 - Dutch oven